Is learning a new language difficult and boring for you?

 How much does Lingopie cost?

-Lingopie does not have free plans, but they offer a 7-day trial.
-So if you dislike it during the free period, you may cancel without paying a penny.
+Lingopie does not offer free plans, but it offers a 7-day trial.
+If you dislike it during the free period, you may cancel without paying a penny.

 There are three options for premium membership.